tdr2d/docs/pages/bare_metal_cloud/virtual_private_servers/configuring-ip-aliasing/guide.en-asia.md

 ### cPanel (CentOS 7) / Red Hat derivatives

 The main configuration file is located in `/etc/sysconfig/network-scripts/`.
 In this example it is called "ifcfg-eth0".
 Before making changes, verify the actual file name in this folder.
-As the configuration of additional IPs is not directly made in the main configuration file, we have to create an "virtual interfaces or ethernet alias".
+Since the configuration of additional IPs is not made within the main configuration file, we have to create a new configuration file each assitional IP with "virtual interfaces or ethernet alias".

 To achieve this, we simply add a consecutive number to the interface name, starting with a value of 0 for the first alias.
-In our case, our first alias for eth0 will be eth0:0.
+In our case, our first alias for eth0 is eth0:0.

 #### Step 1: Edit the network configuration file